akovac35/DynamicProxySamples/README.md

 blogService.Add(searchTerm);
 ```

-To a modified invocation pattern:
+To a modified invocation pattern using a dynamic proxy:

 ```cs
 BlogService blogService = WindsorHelper.WindsorContainer.Resolve<BlogService>();